M1161 Growler: Replacement

 In June 2012, the United States Special Operations Command (USSOCOM) expressed interest in procuring Non Developmental Item (NDI) vehicles that would be highly mobile, V-22 transportable platforms.
 The Marines are seeking a replacement for the Growler ITV, running parallel with SOCOM's efforts to develop a new Osprey-transportable vehicle.
 The effort comes from higher demand in operations and the service's Expeditionary Force 21 concept, which emphasizes lighter forces.
 Quick-reaction Marine expeditionary units typically deploy with as many as 20 ITVs.

 A limited objective experiment and technical assessment was conducted by the Marine Corps Warfighting Laboratory in September 2015 to define the need and find vehicles to fill it, performing missions ranging from light strike to logistics and casualty evacuation.
 The conclusion was that the ITV vehicles were ineffective as a strike vehicle, but worked well as a logistics vehicle by removing a lot of weight from Marines' backs.

 Manufactured between 2004 and 2010, Growler ITV procurement and fielding was ineffectively timed since operations in Iraq and Afghanistan led to most units relying on armored vehicles because of the threat of roadside bombs.
 Originally intended for infantry, Growlers were fielded primarily with reconnaissance, marine special operations, and artillery communities.
 A new ITV would be fielded with infantry forces to serve company-sized landing teams.
 Although designed for light strike, experiments have shown an ITV's greatest roles to be casualty evacuation (CASEVAC) and logistics to lighten individuals' loads.
 Replacement efforts were anticipated to begin in 2018.

 Civilian Sales

 In February 2019, GovPlanet announced that it will be selling the ITV Growlers to the public for the first time.
-Growlers will be sold in a public auction setting in March 2019.
+Growlers will be sold by public auction in March 2019.